 - Creating test suites in Quality Center

-We are working our way through ALM and have discussed Release, Cycle and Requirements.
-In our previous session we created a releases, added cycles to them, created requirements, mapped them back to cycles and releases and finally, we saw how the statistics are affected based on these mappings.
-In our article today, we will move on to the further steps.
+We are working our way through ALM and have discussed Release, Cycle, and Requirements.
+In our previous session, we created a Release, added Cycles to them, created Requirements, mapped them back to Cycles & Releases, and finally, we saw how the statistics are affected based on these mappings.

 We will keep referring to the same Gmail.com example that we did in the previous articles.
 If you are not familiar with the same, please refer to the below article that came out before this one.

-- a) Launch Gmail, Enter correct user name, enter correct password and click login
+- Launch Gmail, Enter the correct username, enter the correct password and click login.

-- b) Launch Gmail, Enter correct user name, enter correct password, select “Stay signed in” and click login
+- Launch Gmail, Enter the correct username, enter the correct password, select “Stay signed in” and click log in.

-- a) Launch Gmail, Enter correct username, incorrect password and click Login
+- Launch Gmail, Enter the correct username, incorrect password, and click Login

-- b) Launch Gmail, Enter incorrect username, correct password and click Login
+- Launch Gmail, Enter the incorrect username, correct password, and click Login

-- c) Launch Gmail, enter incorrect username, incorrect password and click Login.
+- Launch Gmail, enter an incorrect username, incorrect password, and click Login.

 Let us see how to create the same test case in ALM.